liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/05-using-the-chart-taglib-in-your-portlets.markdown

 ## Bar, Line, Scatter, Spline, and Step Charts [](id=line-scatter-spline-and-step-charts)

-The charts in this section contain multiple columns and values.
-Therefore, each column (created with the `addColumns()` method) is defined with a new instance of the
+The charts in this section contain multiple sets of data.
+Each data series (created with the `addColumns()` method) is defined with a new instance of the [`MultiValueColumn` object](@app-ref@/foundation/latest/javadocs/com/liferay/frontend/taglib/chart/model/MultiValueColumn.html), which takes an ID and a set of values.
-[`MultiValueColumn` object](@app-ref@/foundation/latest/javadocs/com/liferay/frontend/taglib/chart/model/MultiValueColumn.html),
-which takes an ID and a set of values.